-Aaron Hernandez commits suicide, prison official says
+Aaron Hernandez commits suicide in prison cell

 One of the strangest, saddest sagas in NFL history came to an end on Wednesday morning, as the Massachusetts Department of Corrections says Aaron Hernandez killed himself in his prison cell.

-It comes just days after Hernandez was acquitted of double murder.
-Hernandez was still serving a life sentence after being found guilty of a separate murder.
+The news comes just days after Hernandez was acquitted of a double murder.
+Hernandez was still serving a life sentence after being found guilty in the 2013 murder of Odin Lloyd.

 In a statement, the Massachusetts Department of Corrections outlined the event: